24 Different Types of Snakes in Missouri

 by TomSpinker is licensed under CC BY-NC-ND 2.0

 The Banded water snake is an interesting species found in Missouri.
-As their name suggests, these snakes are often found near bodies of water, such as rivers, lakes, and streams.
+As its name suggests, it is often found near bodies of water, such as rivers, lakes, and streams.

 They have a unique pattern of dark bands or stripes on a lighter background, giving them a striking appearance.

-Banded water snakes are non-venomous and primarily feed on small fish, frogs, and other aquatic animals.
+Banded water snakes are non-venomous and feed on small fish, frogs, and other aquatic animals.

 Watch for these sleek and aquatic creatures while exploring the diverse types of snakes in Missouri’s waterways.